 So, in our lab, we strive to be sustainable and have embraced the Reduce, Reuse, and Recycle model to be an environmentally responsible as possible.
 Here are some common tips we use in our lab that you could use, too:

 - Reduce chemical use: Don't order a chemical before checking if

 someone else might actually have it.
 For this purpose, we catalogue all of our chemicals.
 Also, ask colleagues if you can borrow the chemical from them.

 - Reduce electricity use: After hours and whenever possible, turn off

 centrifuges, equipment, chemical and tissue hoods, and lights.
 Don't leave freezer and fridge doors open for an extended period of time.

-- Recycle: Never dispose chemicals or solvents in the sink; use special containers for that, dispose recyclable items in the recycling bean
+- Recycle: Never dispose of chemicals or solvents in the sink, including methanol-containing buffers; use special containers as specified by the safety department.
+Dispose recyclable items in the recycling bin.

 - Reuse: Try to buy used equipment whenever possible and reuse lab